if-else

 Statements With Labels

 statement must contain a label.
+A break

 or continue

-containing labels are used in nested breakable control flow blocks
+containing labels are used in nested breakable control flow blocks and continue

 statements containing labels are used in nested loop control flow blocks.

-the label must be declared just before a breakable control flow block
+statement contains a label, the label must be declared just before a breakable control flow block which contains the break

 statement.

-the label must be declared just before a loop control flow block
+statement contains a label, the label must be declared just before a loop control flow block which contains the continue

-the loop control flow block in advance, even if the loop control flow block
+statement will end the current loop iteration of the loop control flow block in advance, even if the loop control flow block is not the innermost loop control flow block containing the continue

 statement.